 Students should prepare their transcripts before leaving the College.
 Final documents are kept on permanent file in central records by scanning onto CD-ROM after students leave the College.
-Students who have not requested final transcripts prior to scanning may not have the option of selecting representative additional evaluations.

 Transcripts/Outstanding Obligations

 - Students who have outstanding financial obligations to the College may not receive official transcripts, nor will transcripts be issued to a third party. - Transcripts will not be issued for any student who has defaulted on any federal student loan until the College has been notified by an agency that the student is no longer in default. - If a student has not fulfilled any student conduct sanctions imposed through the Formal Conduct Process [9], the degree will be withheld and official transcripts will not be released.